danidiaz/really-small-backpack-example/lesson4-signature-thinning/README.md

 make sense for string-like things, for example.
 But *consumers* of signature packages are likely to need only a *subset* of all the functions in the signature.
-And if they depend on the signature wholesale, that will constrain the possible implementations, because the implementations will need to provide implementation for functions *that aren't needed*.
+And if they depend on the signature wholesale, that will constrain the possible implementation modules, because they will have to provide implementations for functions *that aren't needed*.

 That's where signature thinning comes in.
 When we depend on a signature-only package (and this *only* works for signature-only packages) we have the option